Students may join a variety of clubs and activities that have an academic, athletic, artistic or community emphasis.

 Mission: To expose the students to the theater, and teach them how it works.

 This group puts on a major musical production each year in the spring.
-Tryouts are usually held in the middle of January.
-Unlike the fall play, students will sing, dance and act.
+Tryouts are usually held in the fall.
+Students will sing, dance and act.
 If you cannot do all three that’s okay, many learn or do what they can.
 Between those on stage, back stage, tech or pit, the number usually runs around 80-100 students.
 In this group you will work hard, have fun and find great pride in what you do.

 |Concert Band||Jonathan Kusche|